obiwanjacobi/Zlang/docs/compiler/compiler.md

 > Compiler as build-system?
 Use REPL/VM to execute zs-script using build-task lib...?

-> Semantic rules as functions available to code (traits?).
+> Semantic compiler rules as functions available to code (traits?).

 ---